minkeymouse/snu-forecasting-lecture-TA/README.md

-# This is repository for Economic Analysis, Forecasting, and Data Intelligence lecture
+This is repository for Economic Analysis, Forecasting, and Data Intelligence lecture

-TBD